man and woman sitting on bench facing sea

 Understanding & Managing Distress and Behaviour

-When dementia leads to distress, agitation, or changes in behaviour, it can feel overwhelming — and often nothing seems to work.
+When dementia leads to distress, agitation, or changes in behaviour, it can feel overwhelming.
+Often nothing seems to work.

 black pants